dustinhh/dustinhh.github.io/_pages/research.md

 2.
 <img align="right" src="/assets/img/SecurityDemand.png" width="400" height="256">
+In this paper, I estimate a time-varying demand elasticity for equity shares from portfolio-level data on institutional investors.
+I find pro-cyclical changes in the responsiveness of equity positions to price changes when controlling for fundamentals.
 <img align="left" src="/assets/img/TVElasticity.png" width="400" height="156">

-3.

-4. With Korkut Ert&uuml;rk. *Margin lending, monetary circulation, and asset price cycles*.
+3. With Korkut Ert&uuml;rk. *Margin lending, monetary circulation, and asset price cycles*.

 Existing literature shows structural changes in the relationship between monetary circulation and asset prices.
 We supplement this finding by showing that a cyclical relationship exists as well for multiple measures of monetary ciculation.

+4. *Heterogeneous market sentiment and regime-switching stock returns* Existing behavioral finance literature shows that speculation in financial markets can be destabilizing.
+In this paper, I provide further empirical evidence that speculation is destabilizing using a heterogeneous agent model with regime-switching returns.